 Some precision drippers are expensive (£3 each) and some are ‘excellent value’ (£3 for 50 on Amazon).

 HINT - If you regulate the angle of your gutters you control the drainage with any excess irrigation draining away and so you may be quite happy with the ‘value’ dripper product.
 Just ensure your ‘value’ drippers allow slightly more than enough irrigation water in at periodic intervals – any excess will just drain away or be caught in a drip tray for re-use.

 HINT - If you want to introduce plant food you can place it at the higher sealed end of the gutter and then when the irrigation water flows from the dripper it will wash the plant food down the length of the gutter.

 You have to ensure that the tubing you buy will fit and grip the irrigation drippers that you have selected.
 Usually this will be what it termed ‘micro irrigation PVC tubing’ and typically this will be the 4mm(ID - Inside diameter ) and 6/7mm(OD - Outside diameter) PVC tubing mentioned above.
 A link to sources is included at the end of the guide.

-Step 4 Drill hole in sealed end fitting, fit tube to timer and through hole to dripper
+Step 4 Drill a hole in the sealed end fitting, fit tube to timer and through the hole to the dripper

 The size of the hole should match the OD (outside diameter) of the irrigation tube you have chosen.
 Push the irrigation tube through the hole and then push the barbed end of the dripper into the tube.